 Washington law does provide certain circumstances in which a deponent is able to avoid a deposition.
 Pursuant to Rule CR 26, a court may issue a protective order for a deponent to prevent the deposition or discovery process from occurring.

-This protection will only be offered if a deponent makes specific motion for the order, and if good cause is shown that the order would protect the deponent from embarrassment, oppression, annoyance, or undue burden or expense.
+This protection will only be offered if a deponent makes a specific motion for the order, and if good cause is shown that the order would protect the deponent from embarrassment, oppression, annoyance, or undue burden or expense.
 In some cases, the court may order that the deposition occur under certain terms and conditions, or may make other specifications instead of ordering the deposition not occur.